-- An arbuscular mycorrhizal fungus is a type of mycorrhiza in which the fungus penetrates the cortical cells of the roots of a vascular plant.
-Arbuscular mycorrhizas (AMs) are characterized by the formation of unique structures, arbuscules and vesicles by fungi of the phylum Glomeromycota (AM fungi). - The most common and best known of these associations are the Vesicular Arbuscular Mycorrhizae (VAM).
-Vesicular Arbuscular Mycorrhizas are produced by aseptate mycelial fungi and are so-called because of the two characteristics structures-vesicles and arbuscules- found in roots with type of infection.
-They are of general occurrence in the Gramineae, Palmae, Rosaceae and Leguminosae, which all include many crop plants.
-Indeed most crop plants, including herbs, shrubs and some trees, possess this type of mycorrhiza.
+An arbuscular mycorrhizal fungus is a type of mycorrhiza in which the fungus penetrates the cortical cells of the roots of a vascular plant.
+Arbuscular mycorrhizas (AMs) are characterized by the formation of unique structures, arbuscules and vesicles by fungi of the phylum Glomeromycota (AM fungi).

+The most common and best known of these associations are the Vesicular Arbuscular Mycorrhizae (VAM).
+Vesicular Arbuscular Mycorrhizas are produced by aseptate mycelial fungi and are so-called because of the two characteristic structures-vesicles and arbuscules- found in roots with type of infection.
+They are of general occurrence in the Gramineae, Palmae, Rosaceae and Leguminosae, which all include many crop plants and in land plants, possesses this type of mycorrhiza.
 It is believed that the development of the VAM symbiosis played a crucial role in the initial colonization of the land by plants and in evolution of the vascular plants.
 [5]